 Exploring Chernobyl on a Guys Weekend

-While I don't really encourage you to go trekking through radioactive environments, I'm pleased to share with you that there are watches that are perfect for this endeavor.
-The MTM RAD watch includes a full geiger counter to measure multiple levels of radiation.
+While I don't really encourage you to go trekking through radioactive environments like Chernobyl on a guys weekend, I'm pleased to share with you that there are watches that are perfect for this endeavor.
+The MTM RAD watch includes a full Geiger counter to measure multiple levels of radiation.

 No matter where you are going, there's sure to be a watch that's perfect for your next trip.
 The good news is that while you once had to trek through jewelry shops, now there are a ton of great places that are selling watches online too.
 Though frankly, with a purchase as potentially large as some of these can be we'd still prefer the experience of seeing it in person first.